hpcsheffield/2014-01-14-manchester/shell/README.md

 Usually, when you type a command at the shell, all you want the shell to do is to find, and execute a program.

-For example, `free` is a standalone program which gives you some information about the memory available on the computer:
+For example, `ps` is a standalone program which gives you some information about the processes running on the computer:

-    free
+    ps

-When you type this, the shell first checks if `free` is one of its own, special built-in keywords.
+When you type this, the shell first checks if `ps` is one of its own, special built-in keywords.
 It then looks in its list of "places where there might be programs" and runs the first one it finds.
 (That list is called the PATH; more on that later).

-You can see the free program that you just ran by listing it:
+You can see the ps program that you just ran by listing it:

-    ls /usr/bin/free
+    ls /bin/ps

 Some commands you'll use are *bash builtins*.
 A couple of examples are `alias` and `source`.
 When you type these, you activate code which is